 - Second Vice-President, Edmonton Branch

 Mr. Humphrey attended many CHAMP seminars and encouraged child amputees to accept their amputations while maintaining a positive attitude.
-For his service to the Association, he was awarded the Honourary CHAMP Membership.
+For his service to the Association, he was awarded the Honorary CHAMP Membership.

 He passed away on February 16, 2005.